Economics Statistical Services (ESS)

 There are two interconnected primal components to the process of crafting a research question: 1) what is it that you like?
 What calls your attention?
 What general topics or issues are you drawn to: inequality, poverty, environmental issues, health issues, housing issues, economic growth, economic development, etc.; 2) then you may need to ask yourself what do we know, so far, about the issue(s) that matter to you?
 What has academic research revealed about that topic(s)?
 What have been the main findings?
 What are the controversial points?
 What is the consensus about it?
 What is missing?
 To answer all these questions you need to look for academic papers that either address the topic or issue you want to know more about, or academic papers that work on something closer to the topic you want.
 On the latter, let’s say that you are interest on an issue that affects country A, but there is no research done for country A, however, somebody did something similar for country B, you could apply some of that research process to your analysis for country A.

 For those of you just starting doing academic research there are no expectations of knowing everything; there is, however the expectation of you using the resources available to you so you can learn, and eventually know everything.
-When you reach that point, you will then realize that there is more to be learn, but this time you will know how to go about it.
+When you do reach that point, you will then realize that there is more to be learn, but this time you will know how to go about it.
 For additional information on crafting a research question and beyond, see here.

 Princeton University provides a wealth of resources for academic research.